tsetliff/web-app-framework/README.md

-# Web Application Framework
+# (Unfinished) Web Application Framework
-A tiny PHP web application framework
+A tiny PHP web application framework.

 I'm mostly doing this as an exercize in picking through some decisions other frameworks have made.